TSamanta/Docs-repo/defectMojo-findings.md

 The list of customizations are as follows:

 ### Column Visibility
 Select the **Column Visibility** button to view only those columns that you would like to view.
-This helps you the exact details you need to monitor for your Findings.
+This helps you use the exact details that you need to monitor for your Findings.

 > [!NOTE]
 > To get more information about the column headers of the table, refer to the [Generic Findings Import](https://defectdojo.github.io/django-DefectDojo/integrations/parsers/file/generic/) page.

 ### Copy current visible rows
-Select the **Copy** button at the top left to copy all your Findings to the clipboard on your current page.
+Select the **Copy** button at the upper left to copy all your Findings to the clipboard on your current page.

 ### Export your findings in PDF format
 Select the **PDF** button to download all your Findings on your current page